xinghao302001/wsi_data_pipeline/README.md

 [Link for installation instructions](https://dvc.org/doc/get-started/install)

 __2) Initialize DVC init__
-ONLY if you build the project from scratch.
-For projects clonned from GitHub it's already initialized.

 !!
-Before you initialize DVC, you must use `git init` to initialize the folder in `github` that you want to use for DVC.
+Before you initialize DVC, you must use `git init` to initialize the repository in `GitHub` that you want to use for DVC.

 Initialize DVC
 ```bash